sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 == Upgrade Notice ==

 = VERSION_PLACEHOLDER =
-Resolved a bug where the `dynamic_select` displayed with a default size of 40 instead of 1.
+Added the `wpcf7dtx_shortcode` filter to all built-in shortcodes and fixed a few bugs.
+See [the changelog](https://plugins.trac.wordpress.org/browser/contact-form-7-dynamic-text-extension/trunk/changelog.txt) for more details.

 == Changelog ==

-= 4.2.3 =
+= 4.3.0 =

-* Fix: Resolved a bug where the `dynamic_select` displayed with a default size of 40 instead of 1.
+* Feature: Added the `wpcf7dtx_shortcode` filter to all built-in shortcodes as requested.
+For usage details, see the [knowledge base](https://aurisecreative.com/docs/contact-form-7-dynamic-text-extension/filter-modify-built-in-shortcode-responses/?utm_source=wordpress.org&utm_medium=link&utm_campaign=contact-form-7-dynamic-text-extension&utm_content=readme).
+* Fix: Resolved a bug that prevented using the number zero as the value for select fields, checkboxes, and radio buttons, [see support thread](https://wordpress.org/support/topic/error-with-option-value-0-for-a-dynamic-radio-button/).

 = 4.2.2 =